NikiSkaarup/web-list/README.md

 # Web-list

-reads a specific sqlite database and lets you search for content with filters
+reads a specific sqlite database (made by reddit user [u/BenevolentCheese](https://www.reddit.com/u/BenevolentCheese/) ) and lets you search for content with filters

 ## Installation